-The building reconciles intricate planning with a complex topography, and is characterised by three terracing levels that step and splay down the sloping terrain of the triangular site.
+The building reconciles intricate planning with complex topography, and is characterised by three terracing levels that step and splay down the sloping terrain of the triangular site.

 Arrival through a modestly scaled entry court leads to the upper volume, a predominantly open plan lightweight structure that encompasses the casual living, dining and kitchen areas under a slender curved barrel-vaulted roof.
-The upper space benefits from expansive city and district views to the west and is characterised by openness and a warm materiality that signals the tone and syntax of the sequence of spaces that follow.
+The upper space benefits from expansive city and district views to the west and is characterised by openness and warm materiality that signals the tone and syntax of the sequence of spaces that follow.

-Integral to the design is a continually increasing sense of intimacy, privacy and a journey – experienced through gradual decent to the harbour below.
+Integral to the design is a continually increasing sense of intimacy, privacy and a journey – experienced through gradual descent to the harbour below.
 Enclosed within sandstone faced volumes, the two lower floors encompass bedrooms, bathrooms, library and service spaces.

 Externally, the three stories are linked through a stepped courtyard – a sequence of terraced spaces that bring daylight and fresh air into the depth of the building whilst visually connecting the individual levels and volumes to the landscape, harbour and city beyond.

-The lower building forms are splayed in plan, and characterised by monolithic Wandabyne sandstone perimeter walls with a system of large scale glazed openings, punctured through to selectively frame views.
+The lower building forms are splayed in plan and characterised by monolithic Wandabyne sandstone perimeter walls with a system of large scale glazed openings, punctured through to selectively frame views.
 Contrasted against the stonework are superimposed copper façade awning frames, creating a veiled overlay to fenestration, curating views into and out from the building, and modulating light entering into the individual rooms and spaces.

-Internally, the natural stone detailing is continued and contrasted against crisp white plaster walls, large clear glass panel windows, and the rich dark recycled West Australian karri hardwood that lines the floor, ceiling, full height doors and solid joinery.
+Internally, the natural stone detailing is continued and contrasted against crisp white plaster walls, large clear glass panel windows, and the rich dark recycled West Australian Karri hardwood that lines the floor, ceiling, full height doors and solid joinery.
 Copper is utilised throughout, providing accents for panelling, light-coves, interconnecting staircases and most strikingly in the dramatic textured hand woven lining for the barrel vaulted upper roof.

-Bespoke brass light fittings, brecciated limestone bathrooms, illuminated textured glass splashbacks, and copper door hardware are all custom designed to further enhance the artisanal nature of the house.
+Bespoke brass light fittings, brecciated limestone bathrooms, illuminated textured glass splash-backs, and copper door hardware are all custom designed to further enhance the artisanal nature of the house.
 The success of these unique moments is attributed to the consistent collaboration between the design team, builder and specialist fabricators resolving and testing solutions.